cduck/drawsvg/README.md

 # drawSvg

-This is a Python 3 library for programmatically generating SVG images (vector drawings) and rendering them or displaying them in an iPython notebook.
+A Python 3 library for programmatically generating SVG images (vector drawings) and rendering them or displaying them in an iPython notebook.

 Most common SVG tags are supported and others can easily be added by writing a small subclass of `DrawableBasicElement` or `DrawableParentElement`.

+An interactive Jupyter widget, `drawSvg.widgets.DrawingWidget`, is included that can update drawings based on mouse events.

 # Install
 drawSvg is available on PyPI: